 Technical Assistance Program

-As part of the capacity development strategy for existing systems, the department may be able to provide technical assistance to public water systems.
+As part of the capacity development strategy for existing systems, the Drinking Water Section may be able to provide technical assistance to public water systems.
 Eligibility is based on many factors, including system size, population served and ownership type.
 ADEQ, in conjunction with the Water Infrastructure Finance Authority (WIFA), can offer assistance ranging from site evaluations and training to low cost loans for infrastructure repair or improvement.
 Contact the Capacity Development Program for details.